-Unless you’re super-curious, or have money to burn, we think most bikers will be best served waiting a few years before making the switch.
+Unless you’re super-curious or have money to burn, we think most bikers will be best served to wait a few years before making the switch.

 This will give the charging infrastructure time to improve, increase the second-hand market and allow other major players like Yamaha, Honda and Suzuki to make whatever moves they have planned.